 The Syslog protocol has continued to evolve over the years, adding support for TCP, TLS security, timezone specification, and larger message payloads.

 Syslog was initially based on UDP, not TCP.
 The UDP choice made sense at the time; it reduced overhead back when servers’ memory was measured in kilobytes, not gigabytes.
 UDP allowed Syslog senders to keep working just fine, even if the destination was down.
 Even today, some network devices only support sending Syslog on UDP.
 UDP delivery is potentially lossy – your data will probably get there, but it might not.
 And if you’re sending across the Internet, the chance of data loss goes up.

 Lack of encryption:

 Syslog over UDP doesn’t support encryption on the wire.
-TCP does allow Syslog to send using TLS, but among Syslog-sending devices this is a pretty rare feature.
-Sending unencrypted messages on a LAN might be fine for some situations, but it’s certainly not ideal.
+TCP allows Syslog to send using TLS, but this is a rare feature among Syslog-sending devices.
+Sending unencrypted messages on a LAN might be fine for some situations, but it’s not ideal.

-While modern Syslog senders support RFC 5424 to accurate timezone, year, and day representation, most devices sending Syslog have a timestamp that looks like this:
+While modern Syslog senders support RFC 5424 for accurate timezone, year, and day representation, most devices sending Syslog have a timestamp that looks like this:

 May 12 21:20:39

 Which timezone is that?
 What year?
 Is the sending system in UTC?
 Eastern daylight time?
 It’s impossible to tell.